dimanikulin/dimanikulin/content/HowToPublish.md

 ## "References" chapter
-add links in place and into sepatated chapter
+add links in place and into sepatated chapter publish first the post you will refer to and then more global post.
+So first will published more detailed posts

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |